outpaddling/desktop-installer/README.md

 Desktop-installer is strictly a configuration tool, i.e. a convenient user interface for integrating standard BSD tools and ports/packages.
-Unlike most desktop distributions built on FreeBSD and Linux, desktop-installer does not duplicate components of or add components to the base system.
+Unlike most desktop distributions built on BSD and Linux, desktop-installer does not duplicate components of or add components to the base system.
 Our goal is to work with the underlying operating system, not around it, integrating the many features already provided by BSDs to create a fast, stable, and secure